Extra pay taxation

 Extra pay taxation method

-MYOB Advanced uses Method A for calculating the tax on extra pays.
+MYOB Acumatica uses Method A for calculating the tax on extra pays.
 (See Appendix 1: Method A for details on the Method A calculation.)
 Method A uses two components to calculate tax:

 The configuration options applied to extra payment pay items determine what will be included in the average gross earnings, and the number of periods that the tax will be calculated over.
 A range of configuration options are available to cover all possible cases.